 Click on “Cell Size”.

 Use the slider to make the cells bigger or smaller.
 Images already in the cell will scale to the new size.
-Text remains at the same font size.
+Text remains at the same font size you originally selected.

 There are four different layouts available for cells: